 CTE photo

-He first distinguished himself by writing an appraisal of the prophetic poetry of William Blake (until then considered by many to be incoherent).
-He expanded this and many of his other theories into his masterpiece, Anatomy of Criticism, positing that the universe consisted of the desired and the abhorred, the former expressed by comedy and romance, the latter by tragedy and irony.
+He first distinguished himself by writing an appraisal of the prophetic poetry of William Blake (Fearful Symmetry 1947).
+He expanded this and many of his other theories into his masterpiece, Anatomy of Criticism (1957), positing that the universe consisted of the desired and the abhorred, the former expressed by comedy and romance, the latter by tragedy and irony.

-His studies of the works of Spenser, Shakespeare , Blake, Yeats and Eliot have had a profound effect on Canadian thearico-academic thinking and the practice of theatre.
-University-level theatre students usually examine the Frye canon (including Northrop Frye on Shakespeare, 1986, winner of the Governor General's Award ).
+His studies of the works of Spenser, Shakespeare, Blake, Yeats, and Eliot have had a profound effect on Canadian literary theory and practice of theatre.
+Northrop Frye on Shakespeare won a Governor General’s Award in 1986.